gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.8.1.0  2013/11/14 Moved all the 3d-party library/framework inclusions into candy-calc.
-v3.8.0.0  2013/11/14 LT3745 calculator now calls candy-calc framework (code moved into candy-calc repo). v3.7.7.0  2013/11/12 Replaced all occurrences of $ with jQuery.
+v3.8.2.0  2013/11/14 Made the 'Minimum Output Capacitance' equation on the LT3745 calculator smaller to allow more table column room for the description. v3.8.1.0  2013/11/14 Moved all the 3d-party library/framework inclusions into candy-calc. v3.8.0.0  2013/11/14 LT3745 calculator now calls candy-calc framework (code moved into candy-calc repo). v3.7.7.0  2013/11/12 Replaced all occurrences of $ with jQuery.